 If you aren't practiced taking notes this way, I will provide some help.
 For each lecture, I'll provide an outline.
 I will also stress certain points by repeating them or drawing your attention to images on the screen.
 I may also jot down a list of big themes and key terms to serve as signposts.
 Besides that, it will be up to you to attend lectures regularly and to determine the best way to compile notes that are geared for your own learning style.

-I encourage anyone concerned with the challenges of an upper-division lecture course to utilize tutoring services at the Learning Assistance Center.
+I encourage anyone concerned with the challenges of a lecture course to utilize tutoring services at the Learning Assistance Center.
 These tutors can provide you with note-taking tips as well as study strategies for the exam and help with writing.

 You are responsible for attending lectues regularly and getting notes when you must miss.
 I do not provide notes for missed lectues, but you can always ask one of your classmates to kindly share or visit me in office hours to discuss missed topics.

 Students With Disabilities

 If you think you will need additional accommodations, I strongly encourage you to reach out to me and to contact the Disability Programs and Resource Center (DPRC) in the Student Service Building.
 Contact them by phone: 415-338-2472; video phone: 415-335-7210; or email: email@example.com).
 You will be responsible for making arrangements with this office for special accommodations at least two weeks prior to any assignment due date or test.